2 Samuel 19:1-9 - Compare All Versions

 Joab was told that David was weeping and lamenting over Absalom.
 The day’s victory turned into a day of mourning as word passed through the army, “David is grieving over his son.”
 The army straggled back to the city that day demoralized, dragging their tails.
 And the king held his face in his hands and lamented loudly, O my son Absalom, Absalom my dear, dear son!
 But in private Joab rebuked the king: “Now you’ve done it—knocked the wind out of your loyal servants who have just saved your life, to say nothing of the lives of your sons and daughters, wives and concubines.
 What is this—loving those who hate you and hating those who love you?
 Your actions give a clear message: officers and soldiers mean nothing to you.
 You know that if Absalom were alive right now, we’d all be dead—would that make you happy?
 Get hold of yourself; get out there and put some heart into your servants!
 I swear to GOD that if you don’t go to them they’ll desert; not a soldier will be left here by nightfall.
 And that will be the worst thing that has happened yet.”
 So the king came out and took his place at the city gate.
 Soon everyone knew: “Oh, look!
 The king has come out to receive us.”
 And his whole army came and presented itself to the king.
 But the Israelites had fled the field of battle and gone home.
 Meanwhile, the whole populace was now complaining to its leaders, “Wasn’t it the king who saved us time and again from our enemies, and rescued us from the Philistines?
 And now he has had to flee the country on account of Absalom.
 And now this Absalom whom we made king is dead in battle.
 So what are you waiting for?
 Why don’t you bring the king back?”

-Then it was told Joab, “Behold, the king is weeping and mourns for Absalom.”
-The victory that day was turned to mourning for all the people, for the people heard it said that day, “The king is grieved for his son.”
-So the people went by stealth into the city that day, as people who are humiliated steal away when they flee in battle.
-The king covered his face and cried out with a loud voice, “O my son Absalom, O Absalom, my son, my son!”
-Then Joab came into the house to the king and said, “Today you have covered with shame the faces of all your servants, who today have saved your life and the lives of your sons and daughters, the lives of your wives, and the lives of your concubines, by loving those who hate you, and by hating those who love you.
-For you have shown today that princes and servants are nothing to you; for I know this day that if Absalom were alive and all of us were dead today, then you would be pleased.
-Now therefore arise, go out and speak kindly to your servants, for I swear by the LORD, if you do not go out, surely not a man will pass the night with you, and this will be worse for you than all the evil that has come upon you from your youth until now.”
-So the king arose and sat in the gate.
-When they told all the people, saying, “Behold, the king is sitting in the gate,” then all the people came before the king.
+Then it was reported to Joab, “Behold, the king is weeping and he mourns for Absalom.”
+So the victory that day was turned into mourning for all the people, because the people heard it said that day, “The king is in mourning over his son.”
+And the people entered the city surreptitiously that day, just as people who are humiliated surreptitiously flee in battle.
+And the king covered his face and cried out with a loud voice, “My son Absalom, Absalom, my son, my son!”
+Then Joab came into the house to the king and said, “Today you have shamed all your servants, who have saved your life today and the lives of your sons and daughters, the lives of your wives, and the lives of your concubines, by loving those who hate you, and by hating those who love you.
+For you have revealed today that commanders and servants are nothing to you; for I know today that if Absalom were alive and all of us were dead today, then it would be right as far as you are concerned.
+Now therefore arise, go out and speak kindly to your servants, for I swear by the LORD, if you do not go out, no man will stay the night with you, and this will be worse for you than all the misfortune that has happened to you from your youth until now!”
+So the king got up and sat at the gate.
+When they told all the people, saying, “Behold, the king is sitting at the gate,” then all the people came before the king.
 N ow Israel had fled, each to his tent.
-All the people were quarreling throughout all the tribes of Israel, saying, “The king delivered us from the hand of our enemies and saved us from the hand of the Philistines, but now he has fled out of the land from Absalom.
+And all the people were quarreling throughout the tribes of Israel, saying, “The king rescued us from the hands of our enemies and saved us from the hands of the Philistines, but now he has fled out of the land from Absalom.

 It was told to Joab, “Behold, the king is weeping and mourning for Absalom.”
 So the victory on that day was turned into mourning for all the people, for the people heard it said on that day, “The king grieves for his son.”
 The people stole into the city [of Mahanaim] that day, as people who are humiliated and ashamed steal away when they retreat in battle.
 But the king covered his face and cried out with a loud voice, “O my son Absalom, O Absalom, my son, my son!”
 Then Joab came into the house to the king and said, “Today you have put all your servants to shame who this day have saved your life and the lives of your sons and your daughters, and the lives of your wives and concubines.
 For you love those who hate you and hate those who love you.
 For you have shown today that commanders and servants are nothing to you; for today I know that if Absalom had lived and all the rest of us had died today, then you would be pleased.
 So now stand up, go out and speak kindly and encouragingly to your servants; for I swear by the LORD that if you do not go out, not a man will stay with you tonight.
 And this will be worse for you than all the evil that has come upon you from your youth until now.”
 Then the king stood and sat at the gate [of Mahanaim].
 And they told all the people, “The king is sitting at the gate,” and all the people came before the king.
 B ut Israel [Absalom’s troops] had fled, every man to his tent.
 All the people were quarreling throughout the tribes of Israel, saying, “The king rescued us from the hands of our enemies, and he saved us from the hands of the Philistines, but now he has fled out of the land from Absalom.